Italy police seize NGO rescue boat for allegedly aiding illegal migration

 The Jugend Rettet group said on Twitter its crew was being interviewed by officials, but had received no information about an investigation into its activities.

-"Our crew was guaranteed this is a standard process," said the group, which is one of around eight humanitarian organizations whose operations Italy is trying to regulate.
+"Our crew was guaranteed this is a standard process," said the group, which is one of around eight humanitarian organisations whose operations Italy is trying to regulate.

 It did not give any immediate comment on the police probe.